PayRequest/payrequest.github.io/payment-links/pay-by-link.md

 <ul class="address-list">
 <li>
-<p>Payment Links are multi-language, so that you can welcome all your customers in your own language.
+<p>pay by Links are multi-language, so that you can welcome all your customers in your own language.
 </p>
 </li>